Luxury 7-night Norway two-centre holiday combining by the two cities of Bergen and Alesund by Hurtigruten ferry

 Holiday Code SCBA01

-Luxury 7-night Norway touring holiday combining the two Norwegian sea-faring cities of Bergen and Alesund
+Luxury 7-night Norway two-centre holiday combining by the two cities of Bergen and Alesund by Hurtigruten ferry

 Holiday price guide From £1,910 per person based on two people sharing a double or twin room.